ssoderlinglab/SpatialProteomics/README.md

 `python analysis/3_Clustering/2_leidenalg-clustering.py`

 ## Necessary Pre-processing
-Given the Tandem Mass Taggged (TMT) Mass Spectrometry data from the Proteomics Core, please use the Normalized data sheet moving further.
+Given the Tandem Mass Taggged (TMT) Mass Spectrometry data from the Proteomics Core, please use the Normalized data sheet (labeled in xlsx file) moving further.

-Please run '0_prepData_transform.py' from 'analysis/2_SWIP-TMT' or 'analysis/3_Clustering' with your target dataset, and prep the data to start at '1_generate-network.R', '1_MSstatsTMT-analysis.R'
+Please run '0_prepData_transform.py' from 'analysis/2_SWIP-TMT' or 'analysis/3_Clustering' with your target dataset, to prep the data to start at '1_generate-network.R', '1_MSstatsTMT-analysis.R'

 This will transform the data to a long format so the fractions and mixtures are structured vertically rather than horizontally.

-**In the event you are starting from the PSMs, please run 0_PD-data-preprocess.R** Please refer to the source code [SWIP-Proteomics by T. Wesley & S. H. Soderling](https://github.com/soderling-lab/SwipProteomics?tab=readme-ov-file)
+**In the event you are starting from the PSMs, please run 0_PD-data-preprocess.R** Please refer to the source code [SWIP-Proteomics by T. Wesley & S. H. Soderling](https://github.com/soderling-lab/SwipProteomics?tab=readme-ov-file) if you need to start here.

 ### MSstatsTMT
 ### Assess differential protein abundance for intrafraction comparisons between WT and MUT